-The Best Business Plan is in your hands.
-You applied for capital funding.
-Then why is your Business Plan rejected?
+You asked a Business Plan Company for help.
+You have a Business Plan in your hands.
+You applied for funding.
+But your Business Plan was rejected.
+Why?

 Despite having a great idea for a new product or cutting-edge service, many aspiring business owners ask, “Am I ready?”
 Of course, it’s a logical question to consider how much there is to accomplish when launching any business.
 But, before you get overwhelmed, take a step back and remember, “These questions are what a business plan is for.”

 A well-crafted business plan is a blueprint that guides your actions and prepares you for unforeseen contingencies.
-It will save you a lot of hassle as you work to make your dreams a reality when done thoroughly.
+When done thoroughly, it will save you a lot of hassle as you work to make your dreams a reality.
 Unfortunately, your business plan is often the first impression potential investors get about your venture.
 But even if you have a great product, team, and customers, it could also be the investor’s last impression if you make any of these avoidable mistakes.

 Failing to relate to a real pain or real market opportunity.
 Pain comes in many flavours: my computer network keeps crashing; my accounts receivable cycle is too long; existing treatments for a medical condition are ineffective; my tax returns are too hard to prepare.
 Businesses and consumers pay good money to make the pain go away.
 You are in business to get paid for making the pain go away.
 Pain, in this setting, is synonymous with market opportunity.
 The greater the pain, the more widespread the pain, and the better your product or service alleviates the pain, the greater your market potential.
 The Best Business Plans place the solution firmly in the context of the problem being solved.